 When mobile users connect to Tableau Server, administrators can control whether mobile users must sign in and provide their credentials every time they connect to Tableau Server, or if users can connect with their devices to Tableau Server without signing in after their device is successfully authenticated.
 For more information, see Authentication for Connected Devices.

 Note: When Tableau Server is configured for mutual SSL, you cannot sign into Tableau Server using a version of Tableau Desktop earlier than 9.1.
 If you sign in with an earlier version of Tableau Desktop and fallback authentication is not configured, an error displays: "Invalid username or password".
 If fallback authentication is configured, you are prompted for your user name and password.
-See Configure Mutual SSL Authentication for Tableau Server for details about fallback authentication.
+See Configure Mutual SSL Authentication for Tableau Server on Windows for details about fallback authentication.

 Users who sign in to Tableau Server using SAML SSO functionality can now terminate their session by signing out of server.
 This standards-compliant solution helps ensure SOX compliance through providing support for both Service Provider (SP) initiated logout and Identity Provider (IdP) initiated logout, with Tableau Server being the Service Provider and a third party solution like Ping Federate being the SAML Identity Provider.
 For more information about SAML and Tableau Server, see SAML Requirements.